iscumd/WayPoint_Publisher/README.md

 ## Params

 - this package can taken in one param which is a csv file of points you want the robot to follow in order

-## Potential Improvements

-one potential improvement is finding a better way to parse the csv file

 # Launch

-'launch/waypoint.launch.py'

-by default follow waypoints is set to default. so I exposed a launch arguement called follow_waypoints that you would tack onto the end  of your launch command. for example to launch mammoth in waypoint mode you would type `ros2 launch mammoth_snowplow mammoth.launch.py follow_waypoints:=true` and the node will listen for the initialpose to be published and then start navigating from there.
+by default follow waypoints is set to false. so I exposed a launch arguement called follow_waypoints that you would tack onto the end  of your launch command. for example to launch mammoth in waypoint mode you would type `ros2 launch mammoth_snowplow mammoth.launch.py follow_waypoints:=true` and the node will listen for the initialpose to be published and then start navigating from there.